davosmith/moodle-checklist/README.txt

 2. Upload the files to the your moodle server, placing the 'mod/checklist' files in the '[moodlefolder]/mod/checklist', (optionally) the 'blocks/checklist' files in the '[moodlefolder]/blocks/checklist' folder and (optionally) the 'grade/export/checklist' files in the '[moodlefolder]/grade/export/checklist' folder.
 3. Log in as administrator and click on 'Notifications' in the admin area to update the Moodle database, ready to use this plugin.

-IMPORTANT: The 'Check-off modules when complete' option now works via cron, by default.
-This means that there can be a delay of up to 60 seconds (or more - depending on how often your site runs 'cron' updates), between a student completing an activity and their checklist being updated.
-If you are not happy with this delay, then make the changes found in the file core_modifications.txt

 ==Problems with automatic update?==

 Whilst automatic updates are working fine in all situations I have tested, there have been some reports of these not updating check-marks correctly on some sites.
-If this is the case on your site, there are a couple of things to try, before contacting me:
+If this is the case on your site, one thing to try, before contacting me:
-1. Make sure the checklist is set to 'Student only' - it is the student mark that is automatically updated, if this is not displayed, you won't see any changes.
+* Make sure the checklist is set to 'Student only' - it is the student mark that is automatically updated, if this is not displayed, you won't see any changes.
-2. Make sure cron updates are running on your Moodle server.
-3. Edit [moodledir]/mod/checklist/autoupdate.php and remove the '//' from the start of the line 'define("DEBUG_CHECKLIST_AUTOUPDATE", 1)'.
-Run a manual cron update ( http://[siteurl]/admin/cron.php ) and check the detailed feedback for the checklist module.

 ==Adding a checklist block==
 (Optional plugin)